-All of the activities in this stage should carry the question: How do we support every child to reach the universal goal of success in school and in life?
-This means looking at data and trends to identify disparities and opportunity gaps in the health and education systems.
-It requires the core team's assurance to engage groups whose voices are not traditionally heard.
-The initial agenda should be explicit regarding the inequities the initiative will address, and a commitment to using an equity lens to target strategies and resources.
+All of the activities in this stage should question: How do we support every child to reach the universal goal of success in school and in life?
+Look at data and trends to identify disparities and opportunity gaps in the health and education systems.
+This requires the core team to engage groups whose voices are not traditionally heard.
+The initial agenda should be explicit regarding inequities the initiative will address, and a commitment to using an equity lens to target strategies and resources.